riverhuang1107/everai_documentation/Example/Private Volume/en/Stable_Diffusion_1.5.md

 <Volume: id: Xo6zoFc4986CrD7dYuNrwr, name: models--runwayml--stable-diffusion-v1-5, revision: 000001-12d, files: 76, size: 10.21 GiB>
 path: /root/.cache/everai/volumes/Xo6zoFc4986CrD7dYuNrwr
 ```
 When using `everai app run` to debug the sample code in the local environment, the value of `is_prepare_mode` is `False`, and the operation of pushing local files to the cloud will not be performed.
-If your local debugging environment has GPU resources, the system will successfully execute `image_pipe.to("cuda")`.
+If your local debugging environment has GPU resources(Nvidia GPU or GPU for MacOS devices with Metal programming framework), the system will successfully execute `image_pipe.to("cuda")`.

 After your code is debugged, execute the `everai app prepare` command.
 This command will execute all methods annotated by `@app.prepare`.
 At this time, the value of `is_prepare_mode` is `True`.
 In the sample code, the model files in the local volume `models--runwayml--stable-diffusion-v1-5` will be pushed to the cloud when this command is executed.